Binibining Pilipinas 2011

 Binibining Pilipinas 2011 was the 48th edition of Binibining Pilipinas.
 It was held at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines on April 10, 2011.

 At the end of the event, Venus Raj crowned Shamcey Supsup as Miss Universe Philippines 2011, Krista Kleiner crowned Dianne Necio as Binibining Pilipinas International 2011, and Czarina Gatbonton crowned Isabella Angela Manjon as Binibining Pilipinas Tourism 2011.
-Janine Mari Tugonon was named 1st Runner-Up and Mary Jean Lastimosa was named 2nd Runner-Up.
+Janine Marie Tugonon was named 1st Runner-Up and Mary Jean Lastimosa was named 2nd Runner-Up.

 Starting this edition, the winners of Binibining Pilipinas will represent the Philippines in Miss Universe, Miss International, and Miss Tourism Queen International after losing its franchise for Miss World.